cassell/2020-fwdays-ddd-workshop/README.md

 * I would suggest pulling changes again right before the workshop as I might have changed something last minute
 * BYOIDE - Use the code editor that you are most comfortable with.
 * No web server required.
 Code will be all backend code.
-* Please have some paper and a pencil handy to take notes and make your own diagrams

 However, you will be fine without any preparation for this workshop.